Faculty & Staff

 Professional Publications & Contributions

-Pratima Prasad is an Associate Professor in the Department of Modern Languages, Literatures, and Cultures and is currently serving as an Associate Dean in the College of Liberal Arts.
+Pratima Prasad is an Associate Professor of French and is currently serving as an Associate Dean in the College of Liberal Arts.
 She has published a book that investigates how French Romanticism was shaped by and contributed to colonial discourses of race.
-In addition, she has co-edited a volume that explores the links between the novel and drama in nineteenth-century France and has published several articles on the works of the nineteenth-century author George Sand.
-She is currently working on a research project that is tentatively entitled “The French Indian Ocean.”
+In addition, she has co-edited two books: the first explores the links between the novel and drama in nineteenth-century France; the second is a collection of essays on approaches to teaching George Sand’s Indiana.
+Her article-length writings address the works of Romantic writers, including George Sand, Bernardin de Saint-Pierre, Claire de Duras, and Alphonse de Lamartine.
+She is currently working on a project that is tentatively entitled “The French Indian Ocean.”
 The project is a study of the Indian Ocean as it has been imagined, mythologized, observed, and examined by French and francophone writers of the eighteenth and nineteenth centuries.